lukemurraynz/Azure-Architecture/3_Azure Naming Conventions.md

 platform.

-The use of these limitations and scopes have been used to determine the following naming conventions, across IT Partners and associated client resources.
+The use of these limitations and scopes have been used to determine the following naming conventions, across associated client resources.

 | **Casing** | **Name Format**                                                                                |
 |------------|------------------------------------------------------------------------------------------------|